 Benson echoes Christ’s teaching in Matthew 25:31-46.
 We prove that we love and serve Jesus by serving other people for His sake.
 When the Lord returns, He will say, “Whatever you did for one of the least of these, you did for me.”
 (Matt 25:40) Jesus is invisible to our eyes, so we serve Him by helping our neighbors and the Lord receives it as if done to Him personally.
 All Christians are Christ’s stewards.
 Our times, talents, and treasures are on loan from Jesus, entrusted to us for serving Him and helping others.
 Don’t be put off by Benson’s old-fashioned language, but consider how we are to serve the Lord now.
 I dislike legalism and perfectionism, but I welcome Benson’s Rules as wise advice.

-Suggestion for putting these into practice: Consider working on just one rule each day.
-Think about how to use it in your life.
+Suggestion for putting these into practice: Consider working on implementing one or a few rules each day.
+Think about how to use them in your life.
 If you don’t care for Benson’s Rules, focus on the Bible verses and prayers.
-Pray for God the Spirit’s enabling to help you better follow Christ, our King of mercy and grace.
+Pray for God the Spirit’s enabling to help you better follow Christ, our King of mercy and grace, in concrete, day-to-day ways.

 Go in peace, beloved.
 Walk with King Jesus today and be a blessing to others!